 It is not uncommon to see pickup trucks, beds down to the wheels under the weight of grills, sofas and students, backed right up to the edge of the hill that encircles the field at Bair Stadium.
 The gates open early allowing family, friends, alumni and others to get their charcoal hot long before kickoff.

 The fan-friendly confines provide an atmosphere unmatched in college football.
 From families (often with dogs in tow) spread out on blankets, to fraternities spread out above their letters scrawled across the hillside, Gill Stadium is Maryland’s most welcoming football destination on any fall Saturday.
 It is for this reason, The Weather Channel named us the No. 6 Top Tailgating school in the nation during a 2011 special.

-When you arrive at Gill Stadium, keep in mind that admission to the game is free if you elect to walk in; however, we do charge five dollars if you wish to drive down into the bowl.
-The gate opens four hours before kickoff.
+When you arrive at Gill Stadium, keep in mind that admission to the game is free if you elect to walk in; however, we do charge $10 if you wish to drive down into the bowl.
+The gate opens three hours before kickoff.

 For a photo gallery of the game day atmosphere, click here.

 ...is that you remain respectful of those around you and employ common sense.
 Please keep your pets leashed (and clean up after them), obey all traffic signs and Maryland laws pertinent to the consumption of alcohol and remove your car from the stadium 45 minutes after the conclusion of the game.